 Although we are starting to experience warmer weather here in Des Moines, there’s a strong chance that we still have chilly days ahead.
 March is highly unpredictable, and the saying that the month “enters like a lamb and leaves like a lion” has proven true many times.
 Because your home’s heating system has already taken on a great deal of work during the previous months, right now is a time to pay special attention to any malfunction.
 Don’t ignore problems just because spring is coming up: you risk further damage to the system, inflated bills, and possibly even health hazards.

 This is a trouble that can occur with both electric and natural gas furnaces.
-Gas furnace uses a number of electrical components to operate, most importantly the blower motor.
+A gas furnace uses several electrical components to operate, most importantly the blower motor.
 As you’ll see from below, it’s the blower motor that’s the likely culprit behind tripped circuit breakers that require furnace repair from professionals.

 Clogged air filter

-Sometimes electrical faults in the motor will result in the voltage spike that trips a circuit breaker.
+Sometimes electrical faults in the motor will result in a voltage spike that trips a circuit breaker.
 If the wiring in the motor housing loses its insulation, the arcing will immediately cause a circuit overload.
-The motor may also have lost lubrication or picked up dust on its mechanical parts that will cause the excess strain.
+The motor may also have lost lubrication or picked up dust on its mechanical parts which will cause excess strain.
 You’ll need to have professionals either fix or replace the motor.

 Leaking air ducts

-There are a number of other possibilities, including simply a worn down electrical panel.
+There are several other possibilities, including simply a worn-down electrical panel.
 The best way to deal with a furnace malfunction like this is to leave it to professionals.
-You can contact our experts for furnace repair in West Des Moines, IA and throughout the Des Moines area.
+You can contact our experts for furnace repair in West Des Moines, IA, and throughout the Des Moines area.